samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ## ThreeFold Exchange

 The TF Exchange provides a spot rate exchange service for Token Holders.
-The Exchange is linked to numerous digital currency exchanges and fiat payments providers.
-The Exchange is fully integrated with the TF App and e-Wallet and can verify counterparties via itsyou.online
+The Exchange is fully integrated with the TF App, e-Wallet and Directory and can verify counterparties via itsyou.online

 ## ThreeFold Foundation

 The ThreeFold Foundation, a transparent tokenized organization with three primary objectives:
 1. Using our Token to build a new, neutral, “Edge” Internet,
-2. Creating a safe digital currency with real utility backed by real assets and
+2. Creating a digital currency with real utility backed by real assets and
 3. Empowering our Token Holders to work alongside us

 ## ThreeFold Promoter